-A student will be terminated for missing ten consecutive class days (14 calendar days).
+A student will be terminated for missing fourteen (14) consecutive calendar days.
 The 14 consecutive calendar days will not include school-scheduled breaks and any school-scheduled holidays published in the academic calendar in the catalog.

 Grading System

 California Healing Arts College uses the following scale as its standard grading system.